Japanese submarine I-174: Seventh war patrol

 On 20 June 1943, I-174 received orders to terminate her patrol and return to Truk via a route that took her east of the Solomon Islands.
 She sighted no other vessels or aircraft during her return voyage, and she reached Truk on 1 July 1943.

 New Guinea campaign

-Assigned to support Japanese forces fighting in the New Guinea campaign by making suppply runs between Rabaul and New Guinea, I-174 departed Truk on 9 August 1943 bound for Rabaul, where she arrived on 13 August 1943.
+Assigned to support Japanese forces fighting in the New Guinea campaign by making supply runs between Rabaul and New Guinea, I-174 departed Truk on 9 August 1943 bound for Rabaul, where she arrived on 13 August 1943.
 She began her first supply run with her departure from Rabaul on 31 August 1943, called at Lae, New Guinea, on 2 September 1943, unloaded her cargo, and got back underway the same day to return to Rabaul.
 Allied aircraft pursued her during the return voyage, but she arrived safely at Rabaul on 4 September 1943.